Windows

 OpenConstructionERP grows out of a decade of open construction‑tech research.
 The cost database, CAD parsers and ML models it depends on were built and refined inside the same open lab, and ship as part of the same ecosystem.

 Over the years, dozens of articles have come off my desk, read by millions of professionals around the world.
-At the same time, I’ve consulted with major construction and consulting firms, developers, and software vendors themselves on data management in projects—helping them navigate processes where data is not a byproduct but the foundation for decision-making.
+At the same time, I’ve consulted with major construction and consulting firms, developers, and software vendors themselves on data management in projects, helping them navigate processes where data is not a byproduct but the foundation for decision-making.
 This work gave me a rare opportunity to see the industry from both sides: through the eyes of those who create the tools and through the eyes of those who use them in real projects every day.
-Many of these observations and reflections are collected in my book Data-Driven Construction, which is now available in 16 languages—datadrivenconstruction.io/books.
+Many of these observations and reflections are collected in my book Data-Driven Construction, which is now available in 16 languages, at datadrivenconstruction.io/books.

 Two other things have kept me busy: helping non-developers get into proprietary formats that were never meant to be opened, and finding a cleaner way to describe construction work through a resource model.
-These efforts have resulted in free tools—DDC CAD/BIM data converters (Revit, IFC, DWG, DGN → structured data), available on GitHub, and the multilingual CWICR database of construction works and resources—over 55,000 items in 11 languages, published as OpenConstructionEstimate-DDC-CWICR.
-All of this was a necessary step toward an idea I’ve been pursuing for the past decade—an open-source modular ERP for the construction industry.
+These efforts have resulted in free tools, the DDC CAD/BIM data converters (Revit, IFC, DWG, DGN → structured data), available on GitHub, and the multilingual CWICR database of construction works and resources, over 55,000 items in 11 languages, published as OpenConstructionEstimate-DDC-CWICR.
+All of this was a necessary step toward an idea I’ve been pursuing for the past decade, an open-source modular ERP for the construction industry.

-The recent generation of AI tooling finally made it feasible to consolidate that work — methodology, data models, and prior implementations — into a single platform.
+The recent generation of AI tooling finally made it feasible to consolidate that work, the methodology, data models, and prior implementations, into a single platform.
 It’s now public and open source.

 founder, datadrivenconstruction.io